 We have often been asked about whether we use sound deadening on the bottom of our sinks.
 Years ago, we tried several products, including the pads that many other sink manufacturers use.
 Due to the thickness of our stainless, these products did virtually nothing.
 In order to dampen sound, the product must alter how much the metal flexes or provide a sound barrier between you and the sink.
 Rubber pads do the trick with 18 gauge sinks or 16 gauge sinks that have been pressed into shape, as the pressing stretches the stainless to a much thinner gauge than the original.
 The thinner metal can be affected by rubber pads.
 Since our sinks are so heavy and rigid, merely installing them cuts down the sound generated by dropping an item in the sink.
 The larger sinks, those 36" and longer, have been a challenge for me to find something to deaden the sound more.

-Starting May 1, 2011, all stainless sinks 30" or larger, will have a damping sheet attached to the bottom of the sink.
+Starting May 1, 2011, all stainless sinks 30" or larger, will have a heavy duty damping sheet attached to the bottom of the sink.